 The applicant will submit its indirect cost rate agreement by uploading it as an attachment in JustGrants.
-See the OJP Grant Application Resource Guide for additional information and the link to the questionnaire.
+See the OJP Grant Application Resource Guide for additional information.

 Financial Management Questionnaire (including applicant disclosure of high-risk status)

 The applicant will download the questionnaire, complete it, and submit it by uploading it as an attachment in JustGrants.
 See the OJP Grant Application Resource Guide for the link to the questionnaire and additional information.